COVID-19 RESPONSE AND REOPENING PLAN

 - If your child will be absent from classes for any reason, as always, please contact Susan Pedersen.

-Even if the State and County Health Departments allow in-person learning, families may choose to keep their child home for remote learning.
 Students who are excluded from school are encouraged to participate in Grayson’s remote learning program if they feel well enough to do so.

 Faculty and staff members who are excluded from school as a result of having to quarantine due to a confirmed case of COVID or a confirmed exposure to COVID are encouraged to work from home if they feel well enough to do so.
 Teachers may conduct classes remotely with the support of in-person staff at Grayson to promote continuity of learning.